orangepizza/acme-onion/acme-onion.md

 ## Identifier Types

-Adds a new type to the Identifier list defined in Section 9.7.7 of {{RFC8555}} with the label "onion-v3" and reference I-D.ietf-acme-onion.
+Adds a new type to the Identifier list in ACME Identifier Types with the label "onion-v3" and reference I-D.THISDOC.

 ## Challenge Types

-in the Validation Methods list defined in Section 9.7.8 of {{RFC8555}}:
+in the ACME Validation Methods list:

 Adds the raw "onion-v3-csr" to the Validation Methods.

-Adds the value "onion-v3" to the Identifier Type column  for the "http-01", "onion-challenge-csr", and "tls-alpn-01" challenges.
+Adds the value "onion-v3" to the Identifier Type column  for the "http-01", "onion-challenge-csr", and "tls-alpn-01" challenges. , and reference I-D.THISDOC each of them.

 # Security Considerations